In this Article

 1. Risk of Experiencing Gastrointestinal Problems

-Since oysters might not be adequately cooked or would generally be raw, there is a high chance of them containing bacteria which can infect the digestive tract and other areas within the body.
-At times, the bacteria and fungi causing the infections might be harmful to the foetus, leading either to a miscarriage or severe damage to brain development.
+Since oysters might not be adequately cooked or would generally be raw, there is a high chance of them containing bacteria that can infect the digestive tract and other areas within the body.
+At times, the bacteria and fungi causing the infections might be harmful to the foetus, leading either to a miscarriage or severe damage to the brain.

 Since a baby is growing within the body, the immunity system takes a step-down to keep all the processes functioning as they are.
 This, unfortunately, increases the chances of experiencing food poisoning, especially from seafood such as oysters.
 At times, they could even trigger allergic reactions as a result of the immune system’s final response.

-Why Consuming Oysters Might Turn Out to Be Good during Pregnancy
+Why Consuming Oysters Might Be Beneficial During Pregnancy

 Any meat product that is served raw or is not prepared by subjecting it to an intense cooking process is generally unsafe for a pregnant woman.
 However, oysters themselves do have various constituents that can be quite beneficial to a pregnant woman.

-- The proportion of vitamin E, potassium, magnesium and various omega 3 acids in oysters are quite substantial.
-All these constituents are highly recommended for a pregnant woman, which can keep her heart healthy and keep a check on inflammations.
+- The proportion of Vitamin E, potassium, magnesium and various omega 3 acids in oysters are quite substantial.
+All these constituents are highly recommended for a pregnant woman, which can keep her heart healthy and also keep a check on any inflammation.